Skip to main content

 Summer 2024 Festival: June 5 - August 31

-On the shores of Lake George in Bolton Landing sits a hidden gem: The Sembrich.
-Part museum, part historic site, part nature preserve, The Sembrich dazzles art and culture lovers every year with their classic Bolton Landing music festival, and they are going all out for their 2024 centennial celebration.
+On the shores of Lake George in Bolton Landing rests a hidden gem: The Sembrich.
+This museum, historic site, and nature preserve dazzles art and culture lovers each year with its world-class music festivals and exhibitions.

 man on accordian on the left, singers or actors on the right